Asynchronous Video Interviews change Flexible Shift Hiring

 • Structured rubrics.
 Define clear behavioural anchors and examples for each score band.

 • Multiple reviewers.
-Average scores across two or three reviewers to reduce single rater influence.
+Average scores across two or three reviewers to reduce single-rater influence.

 • Blind review where practical.
 Remove names and CV details during initial review to focus on answers rather than background.